garylirocks/quickrefs/azure-active-directory.markdown

 - A unit is a scope for Azure AD role assignment
   - You only get permissions over direct members in the unit, not users in a group, you need to add them explicitly to the unit
   - Only a subset AAD roles can be assigned
+- For a **restricted management administrative unit**, only admins with roles assigned at the unit scope can manage objects in it, not global admins.
+  - Could be used to lock down some highly sensitive accounts
+  - If an object is in multiple AUs, admin at any AU could manage it
-- You need a P1 license to manage an administrative unit
+- You need a P1 license to manage an AU, users in the AU do not need P1

 ## Logging and analytics